-An academic journey from the picturesque and traditional yet economically dynamic German South to the vibrant and diverse historical capital – experience Germany in two contrasting locations which perfectly complement each other.
-Gain knowledge about Europe and the European Union (EU) – its history, its politics and its economy and debate current European issues.
+An academic journey from the vibrant and diverse historical capital to the picturesque and traditional yet economically dynamic German South – experience Germany in two contrasting locations which perfectly complement each other.
+Gain knowledge about Europe and the European Union (EU) – its history, its politics and debate current human rights issues.

-The Tübingen-Berlin International Summer School is a joint endeavor of the Eberhard Karls Universität Tübingen and its “International & European Studies” program (IES) and “Freie Universität Berlin International Summer and Winter University” (FUBiS).
+The Tübingen-Berlin International Summer School is a joint endeavor of “Freie Universität Berlin International Summer and Winter University” (FUBiS) and the Eberhard Karls Universität Tübingen and its “International & European Studies” program (IES).

-The integrated program gives you the opportunity to take short-term yet in-depth courses on European politics and economics at two of Germany’s highest-ranked universities: Eberhard Karls Universität Tübingen and Freie Universität Berlin are both among Germany's few elite universities that are ranked in the top "Excellent" class.
+The integrated program gives you the opportunity to take short-term yet in-depth courses on European politics and human rights at two of Germany’s highest-ranked universities: Freie Universität Berlin and Eberhard Karls Universität Tübingen are both among Germany's few elite universities that are ranked in the top "Excellent" class.

-The intensive four-week program takes place from 18th June to 14th July 2018: after completing the first two weeks in Tübingen, you will travel to Berlin on June 30th, 2018 for the second half.
+The intensive four-week program takes place from June 15 to July 13, 2019: after completing the first two weeks in Berlin, you will travel to Tübingen on June 29th, 2019 for the second half.
 Both classes in Tübingen and Berlin are structured by literature-based discussions and in-class presentations, complemented by group work and group presentations.